regolith-labs/drillx/drillx/README.md

-# Drillhash
+# Drillx

-Hashing algorithm for Ore cryptocurrency.
+Drillx is an asic-resistant hashing algorithm for Ore cryptocurrency mining.